-Option $-\mathbf{d}$ is used to delete variables.
-Option $-\mathbf{s}$ and $-\mathbf{1}$ are used to save and load variables to and from file.
-The variable name can be specified when using these variables so that the operation only takes effect on that variable.
+Option -d is used to delete variables.
+Option -s and -1 are used to save and load variables to and from file.
+The variable name can be specified when using these flags so that the operation only takes effect on that variable.